 During the one and a half years since the takeover, Joakim and his partners have worked continuously to create a larger and younger customer group, which has been a success.
 The business has tripled in a short time, and both the tailoring and the company have got a lot of media coverage, such as Dagens Industri, Veckans Affärer, Affärsvärlden, and the magazine Civilekonomen.
 In this way, the brand has been re-established, and the customer group has been developed to include younger people, not least in the financial sector.

 When they took over, they were five co-owners who bought the business; the two Englishmen from Savile Row and three friends from Stockholm, all of them Graduate Economists.

 “In ten years, Cad & the Dandy has become England’s largest tailoring business, and England is the country that for the longest time have had the largest tailoring industry.
-The company currently have 130 active tailors, while Götrich in Stockholm has only three.”
+The company currently has 130 active tailors, while Götrich in Stockholm has only three.”

 With our colleagues in London, we can use 130 tailors, which means we can sell more and at much more attractive prices

 There is a business difficulty in tailoring since it typically can’t be scalable.
 Joakim Hartzell exemplifies that it takes about 60 hours for a tailor to complete a suit.